Dog Catches Monkeypox: What You Need to Know

 Can monkeypox be carried by dogs?

 Oh, what an interesting question!
 Yes, although it’s pretty rare, dogs can carry monkeypox.
 This surprising case was when a dog caught monkeypox, leaving many baffled and intrigued!
-It’s not common or widely documented, but this incident surely shows us that it can happen.
+It’s not commonly or widely documented, but this incident surely shows us that it can happen.
 It’s a zoonotic disease which can be passed from animals to humans, making this a crucial topic to explore and understand.

 How does a dog get monkeypox?

-Good question!
+Question!
 The exact path through which a dog gets monkeypox might vary and can be a bit of a mystery sometimes.
 The virus is often found in wild animals like rodents, which can sometimes interact with domestic pets.
-Imagine if a dog maybe played around where an infected animal had been; it might be exposed to the virus through physical contact or contact with the animal’s bodily fluids.
-The peculiar case where a dog catches a monkeypox opens up a dialogue about how pets might get exposed to such wild viruses.
+Imagine if a dog played around where an infected animal had been; it might be exposed to the virus through physical contact or contact with the animal’s bodily fluids.
+The peculiar case where a dog catches monkeypox opens up a dialogue about how pets might get exposed to such wild viruses.

 Can monkeypox hurt dogs?